 - Queensland Academy for Science Mathematics and Technology (QASMT)

-Year 10 in 2022 at QACI and QAHS: Apply through the Standard Application Process until Applications close date.
-After standard applications close, apply through the Principal's Discretionary Process.
+Year 10 in 2024 - Apply through the Standard Application Process before the Applications close date.
+After standard applications close, late applicants may apply through the Principal's Discretionary Process.

-Year 10 in 2021: Apply through the Standard Application Process until Applications close date.
-After standard applications close, apply through the Principal's Discretionary Process.
-Applications are reviewed as vacancies arise, on a case-by case basis.
+Year 10 in 2025 - Applications are open now.
+Apply through the Standard Application Process before the Applications close date.
+After standard applications close, late applicants may apply through the Principal's Discretionary Process.

 Standard Application Process